Kidnapped Nigerian schoolboys freed | DW | 17.12.2020

-More than 300 boys who had been kidnapped in Nigeria, with Boko Haram claiming responsibility, have reportedly been handed over to authorities.
+More than 300 boys who had been kidnapped in Nigeria have been handed over to authorities.
+Militant Islamists Boko Haram have claimed responsibility.

 More than 300 schoolboys who were kidnapped in northern Nigeria last week have been handed over to government security forces, Katsina state Governor Aminu Bello Masari told public broadcaster NTA on Thursday.